kyma-project/telemetry-manager/docs/user/README.md

 1. In order to implement Day-2 operations for a distributed application running in a container runtime, the single components of an application must expose these signals by employing modern instrumentation.
 2. Furthermore, the signals must be collected and enriched with the infrastructural metadata in order to ship them to a target system.
 3. Instead of providing a one-size-for-all backend solution, Kyma supports you with instrumenting and shipping your telemetry data in a vendor-neutral way.
 4. This way, you can conveniently enable observability for your application by integrating it into your existing or desired backends.
-Pick your favourite among many observability backends, available either as a service or as a self-manageable solution, that focus on different aspects and scenarios.
+Pick your favorite among many observability backends, available either as a service or as a self-manageable solution, that focus on different aspects and scenarios.

 Kyma's Telemetry module focuses exactly on the aspects of instrumentation, collection, and shipment that happen in the runtime and explicitly defocuses on backends.